4GeeksAcademy/Templates-Boilerplates/docs/start-html-project.md

 technologies: ['html', 'css', 'python','javascript']
 ---

-The most basic boilerplate for any 4Geeks Academy Student ideal to start your first HTML/CSS website.
+The most basic template for any 4Geeks Academy Student, ideal for starting your first HTML/CSS website.

 ### If you are **working locally**